annaesvensson/yellow-help/README.md

 If you want to edit the help in a [web browser](https://github.com/annaesvensson/yellow-edit), you can do this on your website at `http://website/edit/help/`.
 If you want to edit the help on your [computer](https://github.com/annaesvensson/yellow-core), have a look inside your `content/9-help` folder.
 Here are some tips.
 Look at the help from the user's perspective.
 Check that it is helpful to the user and give practical examples.
 Upload your changes to GitHub, let us know if you need help.

+## Acknowledgements

+This extension includes a [photo](https://unsplash.com/photos/azsk_6IMT3I) by Bruno Cervera.
+Thanks for the beautiful photo.

 ## Installation

 [Download extension](https://github.com/annaesvensson/yellow-help/archive/main.zip) and copy ZIP file into your `system/extensions` folder.
 [Learn more about extensions](https://github.com/annaesvensson/yellow-update).

-This extension includes a [photo](https://unsplash.com/photos/azsk_6IMT3I) by Bruno Cervera.

 ## Developer